Planning-Inspectorate/back-office/README.md

 The last migration can be undone as follows.

-This can be useful if you are creatign a new migration and need to run it several times.
+This can be useful if you are creating a new migration and need to run it several times.

 ```
 npx sequelize-cli db:migrate:undo